 Why the Diabetes Center?

 Jackson has type 1 diabetes and has attended the Live Well With Diabetes conference, which is sponsored by CHOP.
 His mother, Diane, is also connected with CHOP: During a work placement program that was part of her work toward a master’s of social work degree, she spent time in the Division of Endocrinology, including CHOP's Diabetes Center for Children and the endocrinology unit.

 While she had first-hand knowledge of the challenges of caring for a child with diabetes, she also learned even more while attending meetings with the Diabetes Parent Support Network.
 Meetings are held at CHOP’s Main Campus six times a year and families who attend learn the ins and outs of living with diabetes.
 They also share with — and learn from — other parents about diabetes management strategies that work.

-“I knew how much families benefit from the meetings,” Diane says, “and I knew the money would help pay the expenses for a few meetings.
-There was a direct connection.”
+“I knew how much families benefited from the meetings. and i knew the money would help pay the expenses for a few meetings. there was a direct connection.”

 Originally posted: December 2013